The story

 Comparing without forgetting

-determines the desired property and forgets it immediately by returning a Bool
+property and forgets it immediately by returning a Bool.

 What we want here is connexity, that is given any \(n\) and \(m\), either \(n \leq m\) or \(m \leq n\).
 This holds for total orders including \(\leq\) on natural numbers.
 We can express this in Haskell easily.